ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 # Related Work

-This chapter presents the existing research in gender, racial, and ethnic inequalities in education, as to further motivate this project's purpose and identify any gaps in knowledge, which will be addressed by **EduAttain**.
+This chapter presents the existing research in gender, racial, and ethnic inequalities in education, as to further motivate this project's purpose and identify any gaps in knowledge, that of which are addressed by findings in **EduAttain**.
 The conclusion of this chapter briefly covers any factors not included in the analysis but that are still relevant to the study of disparities in educational attainment, as well as, establishing how *Computational Social Science Fusion Analysis* fit into the development of this project.

 ## Gender and Educational Attainment